querkmachine/beeps.website/src/svenska.md

 {% callout %}
 Remember, definitive articles have en, ett, or some variation thereof added to the end.
 {% endcallout %}

+### Posessive nouns

+Posessive plurals are suffixed with an -s.
+Unlike English, there is no apostrophe separating it.

+e.g. flickas mat (girls's food) e.g. mannens hund (the man's dog)

 ### People